|

 original historical groupings based on recruiting geography.

-The 'Division' of Infantry is an organisation that is responsible for
+The 'Division' of Infantry is an organisation that is responsible

-longer term planning required to ensure continuity and cohesion.
+the longer term planning required to ensure continuity and cohesion.

 Divisions of Infantry have no operational command over their